Adjudica.AI — Glass Box Solutions, Inc.

 2.1 What Our AI Cannot Do

-Our AI is a tool to assist you—it does not replace your professional judgment.
+Our AI is a tool to assist you — it does not replace your professional judgment.

 | AI Cannot | Explanation |

-| Provide legal advice | AI outputs are informational; you must apply professional judgment |
+| Provide legal advice | AI outputs are informational; you must apply professional judgment to strategy, settlement, and case valuation |

-| Guarantee accuracy | AI may make errors; all outputs require verification |
+| Guarantee accuracy | AI may make errors; all outputs require verification before you rely on them |

-| Know your full case | AI only sees what you provide; it lacks complete context |
+| Know your full case | AI only sees what you upload; it does not know your client, the judge's tendencies, or opposing counsel's patterns |

-| Replace attorney judgment | Strategic and ethical decisions remain yours |
+| Replace attorney judgment | Strategic and ethical decisions — apportionment strategy, settlement authority, trial prep — remain yours |

 | Create attorney-client relationships | AI is a tool; you are the attorney |